fatihkaplama/CS102-PROJECT/group/member5_log.md

 ### ~ 18.05.2020~
 This week, I improved Instructions Page Layout according to group members' suggestions and I added some comments to it.

+### ~ 25.05.2020~
+This week, We tried to solve the bugs as a group and finish the whole project.
 ****